PrefectHQ/prefect/docs/guides/prefect-deploy.md

 ### Utility Steps
 Utility steps can be used within a build, push, or pull action to assist in managing the deployment lifecycle:

 - `run_shell_script` allows for the execution of one or more shell commands in a subprocess, and returns the standard output and standard error of the script.
-This is useful for scripts that require execution in a specific environment, or those which have specific input and output requirements.
+This step is useful for scripts that require execution in a specific environment, or those which have specific input and output requirements.

 Here is an example of retrieving the short Git commit hash of the current repository to use as a Docker image tag: